-Coordinates and processes all functions, to include all from dataload to reconciliation related to the following:

-o PELL Grant

-TEACH

-Supervises C&S staff and administrative staff and serves as office lead in absence of Director

-Manages Summer Aid programs

-Supervises and serves as backup for Direct Loan processing

-Plays key role in Banner testing and setup in relation to functional duties of federal programs and verification
+- Coordinates and processes all functions, to include all from dataload to reconciliation related to the following: - o PELL Grant - o TEACH - Supervises C&S staff and administrative staff and serves as office lead in absence of Director - Manages Summer Aid programs - Supervises and serves as backup for Direct Loan processing - Plays key role in Banner testing and setup in relation to functional duties of federal programs and verification

-Contributes to developing policies and procedures for verification process,

-R2T4, Loan processing and other areas as needed

-• Contributes to team effort by accomplishing related results as needed

-Packages student awards and monitors over awards

-Oversees processing and verification of FAFSA Files

-Runs Return to Title IV processes

-Counsels and oversees financial aid counseling activities

-Performs other duties as assigned by administration.
+- Contributes to developing policies and procedures for verification process, R2T4, Loan processing and other areas as needed - Contributes to team effort by accomplishing related results as needed - Oversees and back-up for packaging student awards and monitoring over awards - Oversees and back-up for processing and verification of FAFSA Files. - Oversees and back-up to Return to Title IV processes - Counsels and oversees financial aid counseling activities - Performs other duties as assigned by administration.

-Current Employee: Debbie Maynard
+Current Employee: Sara Hellman (updated March 2024)

-14 | Page

-3.3.3 Assistant Director of Scholarships and Institutional Aid - (Updated Oct, 2022)
+3.3.3 Director of Scholarships and Institutional Aid (Updated March, 2024)

 - Oversees the Scholarship Office / Financial Aid Office in all Institutional Scholarships, other institutional aid, and External Scholarships.
-Supervision of four (4) full-time staff members - Supervises Coordinator position serving as Scholarship Support personnel, the liaison between the Office of Financial Aid and the Athletic Department, SAP appeal committee member, and supervisor of Customer Service. - Supervises personnel responsible for Consortium processes, Study Abroad and posting of external scholarships, and SAP appeal committee member - Performs other duties as assigned by the Director
+Supervision of three (3) full-time staff members - Supervises Coordinator position serving as Scholarship Support personnel, the liaison between the Office of Financial Aid and the Athletic Department, and SAP appeal committee member - Supervises personnel responsible for Consortium processes, Study Abroad and posting of external scholarships, and SAP appeal committee member - Supervises personnel responsible for Fee Discounts, waivers, small state programs, graduate assistantships, and back-up for front desk and email customer service - Performs other duties as assigned by the Director